guanjue/S3V2_IDEAS_ESMP/manuals/install.txt

 We have tested this pipeline in different linux-64 operating systems.
 The pipeline can be run on, but not limited to, the following two version of the linux-64 systems:

+Noted: This pipeline was designed to incorporate multiple epigenomic dataset across multiple cell types.
+This type of analysis is typically run on the high-performance servers.
+So, running the pipeline in HPC server is suggested.

 (1)
 LSB Version:	:base-4.0-amd64:base-4.0-noarch:core-4.0-amd64:core-4.0-noarch:graphics-4.0-amd64:graphics-4.0-noarch:printing-4.0-amd64:printing-4.0-noarch
 Distributor ID:	RedHatEnterpriseServer